 - Ongoing maintenance of our created research wetlands on campus and creation of future experimental wetlands;

 - Purchase of laboratory and field equipment including boats for outdoor classroom and research uses; and

-- Environmental and fish and wildlife research programs including colonial waterbird ecology, sports and commercial fisheries, oyster reef ecology, shark ecology, larval fish and zooplankton, environmental flows, invasive species, air and water quality and contaminants.
+- Environmental and fish and wildlife research programs including colonial waterbird ecology, sport and commercial fisheries, oyster reef ecology, shark ecology, larval fish and zooplankton, environmental flows, invasive species, and water quality and contaminants.

-For more information on how you can help EIH through your tax deductible donation as an individual or corporation, please contact us at firstname.lastname@example.org, 281-283-3950 or EIH Director George Guillen at email@example.com.
+For more information on how you can help EIH through your tax deductible donation as an individual or corporation, please contact us at firstname.lastname@example.org, 281-283-3950 or Executive Director George Guillen at email@example.com.